Making whiskey is not a good vocation for someone who is impatient.

 For a grain-based spirit to officially become a whiskey, it needs to age for three years in barrels.

-Hansen also has whiskey that’s aging as part of five-, seven- and 10-year programs.
-And, coinciding with the birth of their son, Brock, a new whiskey was placed in a barrel, and will be released when he turns 18.
+He also has whiskey that’s aging as part of five-, seven- and 10-year programs.
+And, coinciding with the birth of son, Brock, a new whiskey was placed in a barrel, and will be released when he turns 18.

 But, as for their Northern Eyes “baby rye,” the whiskey won’t be sold outside the province.
 Those interested will need to head to Hansen’s west-end outlet to get it on the release date (or shortly after).
 They won’t do presales or advance orders, which can create a pricing bubble and can sell out a run of whiskey before the barrel is even tapped.

-“The people of Edmonton have been so good to us, they’ve supported us,” says Kris’s wife, Shayna.
+“The people of Edmonton have been so good to us, they’ve supported us,” says Kris’s wife, Shayna Hansen.
 “We want to give people from Edmonton the chance to enjoy it before we open it up.”

 This is a boom time for whiskey in Alberta.
 Because of the aging requirements, there was always going to be a lag time between late 2013 — when regulatory changes from the Alberta Gaming and Liquor Commission opened up the local market — and today.
 So, even though the regulations were loosened in 2013, we’re finally just seeing initial releases from Alberta distillers.